theo79/theo79.github.io/README.md

 **Price any 3D print in minutes.**
 MakerCost is a **modern, browser-based tool** to estimate the **true cost of your 3D prints**.

-It’s the successor to my older 3D Print Cost Estimator (https://github.com/theo79/3DPrint-Cost-Estimator).
+It’s the successor to my older 3D Print Cost Estimator.
 That version will remain available, but MakerCost is the improved edition with more features and a cleaner UI.